Loading

 This panel brings together voices from across the debate to examine what the Bill means in practice for FM employers, workers and clients.
 From changes to unfair dismissal rights and sick pay, to restrictions on flexible working models and the growing influence of unions, the discussion will separate political intent from operational reality.

-With perspectives both for and against the reforms, alongside an independent, fact-based lens, the session will explore whether the legislation genuinely improves outcomes for workers or whether it risks unintended consequences such as reduced opportunity, higher costs and structural change across the sector.
+With perspectives both for and against the reforms, the session will explore whether the legislation genuinely improves outcomes for workers or whether it risks unintended consequences such as reduced opportunity, higher costs and structural change across the sector.
 Attendees will leave with a clearer understanding of the risks, trade-offs and strategic decisions FM leaders may soon need to make.

 14:30